 Yumthang Valley · 5-day plan

-A 5-day Yumthang Valley, Sikkim itinerary by MyTripMyTravel is a balanced classic sequenced from real city data — headline heritage at its best hour, deliberate rest, vetted dining, and the chauffeured Elite Fleet handling logistics.
-The Mid-April – early June, September – October window is optimal; pacing adjusts outside it.
+A 5-day Yumthang Valley, Sikkim itinerary by MyTripMyTravel is a balanced classic sequenced from real city data, headline heritage at its best hour, deliberate rest, vetted dining, and the chauffeured Elite Fleet handling logistics.
+The Mid-April to early June, September to October window is optimal; pacing adjusts outside it.
 Recommended stay tier Lachung village tier.
 The plan is a starting architecture, refined to your party during planning.

 Arrival & Yumthang Valley orientation